 This summer saw two unbearable heat waves blanket Europe.
 The second set new records for high temperature when the mercury hit 114.8 degrees Fahrenheit in Southern France.
 As the climate crisis worsens, Europe can expect extreme heat more frequently and with increased intensity, the researchers said in a press release put out by the American Geophysical Union.

 The European summer and winter are seeing hotter days.
 Extremely hot days have gotten 4.14 degrees Fahrenheit hotter on average, the study found.
-In the winter, extremely cold days warmed up by an average of 5.4 degrees F. The research analyzed nearly 70 years of temperatures from weather […]
+In the winter, extremely cold days warmed up by an average of 5.4 degrees F. The research analyzed nearly 70 years of temperatures from weather stations […]

 Thursday, August 29th, 2019